Shape of My Heart (Backstreet Boys song)

 "Shape of My Heart" is a song by American boy band Backstreet Boys.
 It was released on October 2, 2000, as the lead single from their fourth studio album, Black & Blue.
-The ballad was written and produced by Max Martin and Rami and co-written by Lisa Miskovsky.
-Following its release, "Shape of My Heart" topped the singles charts of nine countries and reached the top 5 on 16 others, including the US Billboard Hot 100, on which it peaked at number one.
+The ballad was written and produced by Max Martin and Rami Yacoub and co-written by Lisa Miskovsky.
+Following its release, "Shape of My Heart" topped the singles charts of nine countries and reached the top 10 on 16 others, including the US Billboard Hot 100, on which it peaked at number nine.
 The song earned a Grammy Award nomination during the 44th Grammy Awards for Best Pop Performance by a Duo or Group with Vocals.

 Background

 Due to the success of rival boy band NSYNC's 2000 album No Strings Attached selling over 2.4 million copies in its first week, there were high expectations from industry experts and fans that the Backstreet Boys' next album Black & Blue would break the first week sales of No Strings Attached.
 "Shape of My Heart" was widely anticipated as the lead single of Black & Blue, which would follow their previous singles "Quit Playing Games (With My Heart)", "Everybody (Backstreet's Back)", and "I Want It That Way".